 This program is offered through cooperation between Linn-Benton Community College and Chemeketa Community College.
 All these institutions and the local industry partners have a wide variety of modern equipment and state-of-the-art culinary lab facilities.

 Associate of Applied Science Degree in Wine and Food Dynamics

-See Appendix A for graduation requirements for the Associate of Applied Science degree.
+See the beginning of this section for graduation requirements for the Associate of Applied Science degree.